Dee68/pp5/README.md

 2. Share the page with friends and family and ask them to like it and share the pafe to their wider circle.
 3. Have a soft online launce sale to encourage early adoption and purchases from prospective clients
 4. Gain subscribers through the mailchimp option on the site and then send out offers and promotions to encourage repeat business
-5. Write meaningful and helpful articles / blog posts to help with SEO ranking in search engines like google.
+5. Write meaningful and helpful articles / blog articles to help with SEO ranking in search engines like google.
 6. Potentially use paid advertisement like google ads, facebook ads to promote to our target demographic.
 7. Set up multiple ads with a different product as the cover image, track the click through rate and stick with the high peformers.
 8. Depending on budget the business may look at promoting it's custom made products to influencers in the brands niche, offering complimentary goods or a small fee for a shout out  or review.
 Ideally targetting low to medium influencers with a following of at least 10k in target niche.
 This would be realistic with a low budget for the business starting off and can start pushing traffic towards the site.